WOHL-CD

-WOHL-CD, virtual channel 35 (UHF digital channel 15), is a low-powered, Class A dual ABC/CBS-affiliated television station licensed to Lima, Ohio, United States.

-Owned by Block Communications, it is sister to full-powered dual NBC/Fox affiliate WLIO (channel 8).
-The two stations (and two repeaters) - which all operate under the collective banner of "Your Hometown Stations" - share studios on Rice Avenue northwest of downtown; WOHL-CD's transmitter is located on Saint Clair Avenue north of downtown.
+WOHL-CD (channel 35) is a low-power, Class A television station in Lima, Ohio, United States, affiliated with ABC and CBS.
+Owned by Block Communications, it is sister to full-power dual NBC/Fox affiliate WLIO (channel 8).
+The two stations (and two repeaters)—which all operate under the collective banner of "Your Hometown Stations"—share studios on Rice Avenue northwest of downtown; WOHL-CD's transmitter is located on Saint Clair Avenue north of downtown.

 History

 The station signed on January 26, 1989, with the calls W67CA.
 It aired an analog signal on UHF channel 67 from a transmitter west of Cridersville in Auglaize County.
-The low-powered outlet was initially an independent but joined Fox on October 9.
+The low-power outlet was initially an independent but joined Fox on October 9.
 In 1995, the station changed frequencies to UHF channel 25 while adopting the call sign WOHL-LP.

 W18BP launched on May 28, 1996, as a full-time repeater of this station.
 This was followed by another translator, W65DP, on September 22, 1998.
-W18BP broke off from the simulcast in 1999 and became low-powered UPN affiliate WLQP-LP (that station eventually joined ABC when UPN closed in 2006).
+W18BP broke off from the simulcast in 1999 and became low-power UPN affiliate WLQP-LP (that station eventually joined ABC when UPN closed in 2006).
 W65DP would follow suit in 2002, becoming CBS affiliate WLMO-LP.
 Also that year, channel 25 upgraded to Class A status with the call sign WOHL-CA. All three stations maintained facilities on South Central Avenue in Downtown Lima.

 On September 5, 2006, WOHL added MyNetworkTV as a secondary affiliate.
 It aired programming from the network Monday through Saturday nights from 11 p.m. to 1 a.m.
 Eventually, Saturday shows were dropped.